SMTG-Bham/easyunfold/docs/examples/example_mgo.md

 On the other hand, increasing `--extrema-detect-tol` will increase the energy window with respect to the VBM or CBM to assign extrema points.
 One can also inspect if the defected bands makes sense by using the `--plot` option.
+A Jupyter Notebook example can be found [here](../../examples/MgO/effective-mass.ipynb).

 ```{figure} ../../examples/MgO/unfold-effective-mass.png